MadhuBadri/Slave1/README.md

-# Slave1
+# amazon
-This is for Jenkins Master Slave1 Demo
+This is online shopping portal